-Linked Open Usable Data in the Humanities: Perspectives on Semantics and Interoperability
+Linked Open Usable Data for Cultural Heritage: Perspectives on Community Practices and Semantic Interoperability

-It is grounded as part of the SNSF-funded Participatory Knowledge Practices in Analogue and Digital Image Archives (PIA) research project (2021-2025), which aims to develop a Citizen Science platform around three photographic collections of the Swiss Society for Folklore Studies (SSFS)' archives, namely the Atlas of Swiss Folklore (SGV_05), Kreis Family (SGV_10), and Ernst Brunner (SGV_12) collections.
+The thesis is grounded as part of the SNSF-funded Participatory Knowledge Practices in Analogue and Digital Image Archives (PIA) research project (2021-2025), which aims to develop a Citizen Science platform around three photographic collections of the Swiss Society for Folklore Studies (SSFS/SGV - Schweizerische Gesellschaft für Volkskunde)' archives, namely the Atlas of Swiss Folklore (SGV_05), Kreis Family (SGV_10), and Ernst Brunner (SGV_12).

 This website is structured as follows:

-Lastly, the 3) Research Outputs that were written and presented throughout the PIA project and related to the PhD are also recorded.
+- Lastly, the Research Outputs that were written and presented throughout the PIA project and related to the PhD are also recorded here.
 Have a look at my personal website to have an insight of the range of content I have written, presented and also lectured on.